 Hey Girls Helps UK Girls via Buy One Give One, but how does it work?

 Here at Hey Girls HQ, we’ve pledged to tackle period poverty in the UK and although we are relatively new in the femcare scene, we’re on track to support girls and women UK wide.
-Just in the last 12 months, we have donated over 2.4 million products.
+In the two years since Hey Girls was founded, we have donated over 7 million products across the UK!

 When you purchase our products online, from a supermarket or from one of our many independent eco stores, you buy one for a UK girl or women in need too.
 It works on a location basis, so that our products are widely available across diverse communities in the UK – so for instance, buying your products in an Asda in Edinburgh will ensure that deliveries reach one of our donation partners in communities in Edinburgh.

 There are over 200 donation partners that we work with who ensure that our products are received and given to girls and women who need a little extra help this month.
 Our wonderful donation partners include community organisations, home shelters, food banks, and charities. (we’ve popped a list at the bottom so you can see some of our partners).

 Our partners provide an open and friendly environment where women and girls can freely pick up their needed products.
 Some partners extend their services to provide education to alleviate the stigma and taboos around menstruation, or a safe zone to discuss any issues relating to periods.